Ruilx/GT-Clock/utilities/ImageBinarization/README.md

-# ImageBinaryzation
+# ImageBinarization

-The tool can convert pixel font image to binary data or C-style char array with index area
+The tool can convert pixel font image to binary data or C-style byte array and index data

 This tool public under GNU General Public License Version 3, everyone can keep improving projects overall functions.
 But you might to read [GPL3](https://www.gnu.org/licenses/) before starting construction.